-In order to provide entertaining and informative programs for students of all ages, we’ve organized the program descriptions by appropriate grade levels (K-5, K-8, 3-8, 6-8, 6-12, and 9-12).
+In order to provide entertaining and informative programs for students of all ages, we’ve organized the program descriptions by appropriate grade levels (Pre-K-2, 3-5, 6-8, and 9-12).
 Please read the descriptions thoroughly to be sure that you’ve considered all the workshops your student is eligible for.

 Review the program options and sign up for the event by completing the registration form.